CHTC/tutorial-rstudio-to-chtc/README.md

 ```
 [yourNetID@ap2002 ~]$
 ```
+> [!TIP]

-*For more information on logging in to the system, see [Log in to CHTC](https://chtc.cs.wisc.edu/uw-research-computing/connecting).*
+> For more information on logging in to the system, see [Log in to CHTC](https://chtc.cs.wisc.edu/uw-research-computing/connecting).

 ### Submitting a Test Job (Optional)